• Search Keywords

 International

-In addition to the local presale, Screen Australia will normally require a recognised and appropriate sales agent for ROW to be attached on all projects financed under the General rama program.
+In addition to the local presale, Screen Australia will normally require a recognised and appropriate sales agent for ROW to be attached on all projects financed under the General Drama program.

-Applications for a Season 2 (S2) of a General or Children’s Drama Series will be assessed having regard to Screen Australia’s core objectives across Drama and also the following factors (and other factors which may be taken into account from time to time):
+Applications for a Season 2 (S2) or further seasons of a General Television Drama Series will be assessed having regard to Screen Australia’s core objectives across Drama and also the following factors (and other factors which may be taken into account from time to time):

 • the strength of the Bible and the scripts (for at least the first 2 episodes) submitted and any other creative material supplied.
 The writers and any attached (proposed) key cast and directors;